By Geri Stengel

 The solution lies, I think, in ongoing networks and learning opportunities for socially responsible entrepreneurs similar to the four-week FastTrac GrowthVenture course developed by Kauffman: The Foundation of Entrepreneurship in partnership with the Levin Institute for NYC Business Solution.
 The class and its partner course – FastTrac NewVenture – are designed to help entrepreneurs build successful businesses despite economic conditions.

 I recently facilitated a FastTrac course and was impressed with the amount of help the students got from each other.
-It was an enriching boost to business plans and problem-solving using information from professionals, and brain-storming and networking with peers.< But these programs do not deal with the triple-bottom-line balancing act.
-We need programs that focus on socially responsible entrepreneurs, the values-driven, small business owner who needs the business skills s/he might find at a university but whose time and money margins are too narrow to allow time to go back for an MBA or Executive MBA and the network that comes with it.
+It was an enriching boost to business plans and problem-solving using information from professionals, and brain-storming and networking with peers.

 Certainly values-driven entrepreneurs could attend and benefit from classes such as FastTrac but they would not get help with their special balancing act: